 Dirty coils can cause the following:

-- Lower system efficiency – With excess dirt buildup, the system would try to work harder than it should at longer cooling cycles.
+- Lower system efficiency – With excess dirt buildup, the evaporator coil gets bad and would try to work harder than it should at longer cooling cycles.

 - Reduced cooling capacity – Layers of accumulated dirt hinder the coils’ job, so the heat gets trapped and would not be removed adequately from your room.